 Island Harvest was created in 1992 by one woman with a cooler, a station wagon, and a strong desire to help people in need.
 Linda Breitstone, our founder, was infuriated that food from a local convenience store was being thrown away at the end of the day – with a safe house for women and children down the street.
 In response, she established Island Harvest and our mission, “to end hunger and reduce food waste on Long Island.”

-Since those early days, Island Harvest has become Long Island’s largest hunger relief organization.
-Our volunteers and staff now deliver millions of pounds of good, surplus food – much of which might otherwise go to waste – to a network of 570 Long Island-based food pantries, soup kitchens and other non-profit organization that offer feeding services for those in need.
+Since those early days, Island Harvest has become Long Island’s largest hunger-relief organization.
+Our volunteers and staff now deliver millions of pounds of good, surplus food – much of which might otherwise go to waste – to a network of 570 Long Island-based food pantries, soup kitchens and other non-profit organizations that offer feeding services for those in need.
 By doing this, we provide a vital supply of food to counter the sharply rising problem of hunger here.

 By aggressively recruiting more businesses and members of the public to donate food and pioneering innovative distribution methods, we have increased the volume of food we pick up and deliver by 2.5 times since 2002.
-Since our inception, we have delivered 71 million pounds of food, supplementing close to 66 million meals.
+Since our inception, we have delivered 130 million pounds of food, supplementing 108 million meals.

 Hunger awareness and education have long been a part of our programs, as they develop and strengthen key allies in our community.